genericmilk/cooker/README.md

 If your Laravel application is running in `APP_DEBUG=true` mode, any cooked files will retain their original formatting.
 If you are running in `APP_DEBUG=false` mode then all scripts except for javascript and css libraries will be minified to reduce load times

 ### Roadmap for the future
+I'm looking to improve this for more people to use in the future!
+Including `build.json` mitigation in favour of automatic script detection and external libraries!
+If you have issues, please do hit me up on this repo, I hope you really love using this!
+It's my first laravel composer package and I'm super thrilled so far 🥰